krishnasai89/Temples_Site/README.md

 - **Depth:** Drop shadows, backdrop blurs, and gradient overlays create a sense of multi-dimensional space, much like walking into the sanctum of an ancient temple.

 👨‍💻 Author
-Designed and developed by Krishna Sai Vellampalli.
+Designed and developed by Krishna Sai.

 GitHub: [@krishnasai89](https://github.com/krishnasai89)